Initial Patient Analysis

 You may still have a lot of questions about whether MeRT is the right treatment for you.
 And our New Patient Coordinator is here to help you!

 During your no-0bligation phone call, she’ll take the time to listen, answer questions, explain costs, and put your mind at ease.
 She can also assist you in getting scheduled should you decide to move forward with treatment.

-She can answer your questions, explain the procedures and go over all the details.
-Or fill in the form at the bottom of this page and she will contact you.
+She can answer your questions, explain the procedures, and review all details.
+Or fill in the form at the bottom of this page, and she will contact you.

 For more information or to speak with our New Patient Coordinator, please fill in the information below.